Original Issuance Date: October 5, 2015

 Lodging that is bundled with other components (air, car, etc.) and purchased as a “package” is not allowable.
 The components are not contracted for and/or priced individually, receipted in accordance with policy, or in some cases divert from use of required contracts.

-An exception to this rule is allowed when the travel package is purchased through Fox World Travel, as the package components will be contracted for, priced individually and receipted in accordance with this policy.
+An exception to this rule is allowed when the travel package is purchased through a UW Contracted Travel Agency.

 E. Room Selection